patrickfav/hkdf/README.md

 # HKDF

-Hashed Message Authentication Code (HMAC)-based key derivation function (HKDF), can be used as a building block in various protocols and applications.
-The key derivation function (KDF) is intended to support a wide range of applications and requirements, and is conservative in its use of cryptographic hash functions.
+[Hashed Message Authentication Code](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) (HMAC)-based key derivation function ([HKDF](https://en.wikipedia.org/wiki/HKDF)), can be used as a building block in various protocols and applications.
+The [key derivation function](https://en.wikipedia.org/wiki/Key_derivation_function) (KDF) is intended to support a wide range of applications and requirements, and is conservative in its use of [cryptographic hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
+See [RFC 5869](https://tools.ietf.org/html/rfc5869) for full detail.

 This is supposed to be a standalone, simple to use, fully tested and stable implementation in Java.
-The code compiled with Java 7 to be compatible with most _Android_ versions as well as normal Java applications.
+The code compiled with [Java 7](https://en.wikipedia.org/wiki/Java_version_history#Java_SE_7) to be compatible with most [_Android_](https://www.android.com/) versions as well as normal Java applications.

  [![GitHub release](https://img.shields.io/github/release/patrickfav/hkdf.svg)](https://github.com/patrickfav/hkdf/releases/latest)
 [![Build Status](https://travis-ci.org/patrickfav/hkdf.svg?branch=master)](https://travis-ci.org/patrickfav/hkdf)